radish-es/academic-web/content/courses/Property/readings/week1.md

 - Your rights and responsibilities related to [accommodations, plagiarism and maintaining an inclusive classroom](../../admin/syllabus#accommodations).

 I will highlight some key points at the beginning of this week's class meeting and make time for your questions about the syllabus.
-If questions arise as your read the syllabus for the first time, you can submit them to me ahead of time using the button below and I will provide answers to the class when we meet.
+If questions arise as your read the syllabus for the first time, you can submit them to me ahead of time (anonymously) using the form below.

+{{% callout note %}}

+### Syllabus Questions

+Ask your questions about the *Course Syllabus* here.
+I will review these ahead of our first class and give answers to the class as a whole when we meet.
+<iframe src="https://opensourcelaw.limesurvey.net/723337" height="400"frameBorder="0"></iframe>{{% /callout %}}

 ## Our First Case ##